turingschool-examples/frontend-mod-1-prework/README.md

 ### Forking the Module 1 Pre-work Repository

 Next, we are going to *fork this repository that you're reading right now*.
-Forking is when you copy a GitHub repository to your GitHub account to make your own changes.
+Forking is when you copy a GitHub repository to your GitHub account so that you can make changes to your copy without affecting the original repository.

 In this scenario, the [Turing GitHub account](https://github.com/turingschool) owns this `frontend-mod-1-prework-2008b` repository.
 You do not have permission to change anything in this repository, so you need your own copy to work on.
 In order to fork the repository, follow these steps: